 - Log into your "My Shasta for students" account

-- Click on "My Documents START HERE" under the Financial Aid menu on to see which forms are requested to complete your financial aid file
+- Click on "My Forms -START HERE" under the Financial Aid menu to see which forms are requested to complete your financial aid file

-- Print the requested forms required from the Financial Aid menu for the 15/16 academic year (we cannot print forms for you)
+- Print the requested forms required from the Student's Menu for the 15-16 academic year (we cannot print forms for you)

-- Submit only the forms requested through the "My Documents START HERE" link
+- Submit only the forms requested through the "My Forms -START HERE" link

-- Submit in person or by mail ALL needed documents at one time to the Financial Aid Office - Faxed or emailed documents are not accepted
+- Submit in person or by mail ALL needed forms at one time to the Financial Aid Office - Faxed or emailed forms are not accepted

 - If you are required to submit IRS documents visit our "Requesting IRS Documents" webpage using the Financial Aid Menu for additional information